 The Host Country shall ensure that the VIP lounge at the airport can be used freely by the Ministers and by ITU’s Protocol Service.

-The Host Country shall make the necessary arrangements to: (1) organize and staff a welcome desk at the airport to assist Event participants; (2) provide preferential treatment through customs for arriving and departing Event participants.
+The Host Country shall make the necessary arrangements to: (1) organize and staff a welcome desk at the airport to assist Event participants; (2) if, possible, provide preferential treatment through customs for arriving and departing Event participants. [reason for change: this clause may or may not be possible depending on the laws of the country]

 ARTICLE 4